thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 4. Add the following ASUS-specific settings to `hosts/asus-linux/configuration.nix` (ensure you merge these with any existing content, don't just paste over everything):

     ```nix
+    { config, pkgs, lib, ... }:

+    {
       # EFI Partition Management: Limit bootloader generations for small EFI partitions
       # If your EFI partition is small (e.g., 260 MiB), you might be limited to
       # keeping only one NixOS generation to avoid running out of space.
       # This limits your rollback capabilities directly from the bootloader.
       # For more generations, consider expanding your EFI partition (see Appendix).
       boot.loader.systemd-boot.configurationLimit = 1; # For systemd-boot
       # boot.loader.grub.configurationLimit = 1;      # For GRUB, if you are using it instead

       # Use kernel 6.15.4 (or later) for best ASUS hardware support for this model
       # NixOS 25.05 defaults to kernel 6.12, but 6.15.4 or later is recommended
       # for newer AMD CPUs and NVIDIA GPUs.
       boot.kernelPackages = pkgs.linuxPackages_latest; # This will pull the latest stable kernel available in Nixpkgs
       # If you specifically want 6.15.4 and it's not 'latest', you might need:
       # boot.kernelPackages = pkgs.linuxPackages_6_15; # (or whatever is the exact package name for 6.15)

       # ASUS-specific services for fan control, keyboard lighting, etc.
       services = {
         supergfxd.enable = true; # For GPU mode switching
         asusd = { # For asusctl features
           enable = true;
           enableUserService = true;
           # Enable ROG-specific features - useful for ROG series laptops
           # For ProArt P16, this can be safely enabled but most features won't apply
           # Only disable if you experience issues with asusd
           rog-control = true;
         };
       };

       # Fix for supergfxctl (ensures pciutils is in its path)
       systemd.services.supergfxd.path = [ pkgs.pciutils ];

       # NVIDIA configuration for RTX 4070
       hardware.nvidia = {
         modesetting.enable = true;
         powerManagement.enable = true;
         forceFullCompositionPipeline = true; # Prevents screen tearing, important for creative work
         nvidiaPersistenced = true; # Keeps the NVIDIA driver loaded, reduces startup latency for creative apps
         package = config.boot.kernelPackages.nvidiaPackages.stable; # Use stable NVIDIA drivers
       };

       # Environment variables for NVIDIA-Wayland compatibility
       environment.variables = {
         GBM_BACKEND = "nvidia-drm";
         __GLX_VENDOR_LIBRARY_NAME = "nvidia";
         WLR_NO_HARDWARE_CURSORS = "1";
       };

       # WiFi and firmware for MediaTek MT7922 and other devices
       hardware.enableAllFirmware = true;
       hardware.firmware = with pkgs; [
         linux-firmware  # Essential for many devices, including WiFi
         sof-firmware    # Sound Open Firmware for better audio support
       ];
       boot.kernelModules = [ "mt7921e" "mt7922e" "i2c_hid_acpi" ]; # Load specific modules for WiFi and I2C HID devices

       # Power management daemons
       services.power-profiles-daemon.enable = true;
       services.tlp.enable = lib.mkDefault true; # For advanced power saving
       powerManagement.finegrained = true; # Better control over CPU frequency scaling for AMD processors

       # Touchpad and touchscreen support
       services.libinput.enable = true; # Essential for touchpad
       hardware.sensor.iio.enable = lib.mkDefault true; # For IIO devices like touchscreens
       services.iio-sensor-proxy.enable = true; # Enable auto-rotation and ambient light sensing

       # Audio configuration using PipeWire (recommended over PulseAudio)
       sound.enable = true;
       hardware.pulseaudio.enable = false; # Disable PulseAudio if PipeWire is used
       services.pipewire = {
         enable = true;
         alsa.enable = true;
         pulse.enable = true; # For PulseAudio compatibility layer
       };

       # GNOME 48 features, including HDR support
       services.xserver.desktopManager.gnome.enable = true;
       # Ensure Wayland is enabled for full HDR support with GNOME 48
       services.xserver.displayManager.gdm.wayland = true;

+      # Uncomment this line only if experiencing issues with Wayland:
+      # services.xserver.displayManager.gdm.wayland = false; # Fall back to X11
+    }
     ```

 ## ASUS Hardware Management